bank-vaults/bank-vaults/README.md

 - `vault-root`, which is the Vault's root token
 - `vault-unseal-N`, where `N` is a number, starting at 0 up to the maximum defined minus 1, e.g. 5 unseal keys will be `vault-unseal-0` up to including `vault-unseal-4`

+HashiCorp [recommends to revoke root tokens](https://www.vaultproject.io/docs/concepts/tokens.html#root-tokens) after the initial set up of Vault has been completed.
+To unseal Vault the `vault-root` token is not needed and can be removed from the storage if it was put there via the `--init` call to `bank-vaults`.

 ## Examples

 Some examples are in `cmd/examples/main.go`